 It was tragic.

 Iliera felt burdened by this, but that didn’t change the situation.
-The titan’s blade had already cut down a handful of Academy members.
+The Yunai’s blade had already cut down a handful of Academy members.
 He was weak, but he was not defeated.

-While the other titans gathered the strength to aid them, time was not on their side.
+While the other Yunai, like Reliah gathered their strength to aid them, time was not on their side.

 “Okay everyone,” she started.
 “Stack on—”

+The First Yunai‘s scythe caught Iliera directly against her shield.
+She went airborne, and may well have flown into the depths of the twisting aether, if not for the saving catch from Darrus.
 She hit the ground with a crash and pain shot up through her body.
-Her arm was limp in the shield straps, and the shield itself was cracked and broken.
-She looked up from her injury just in time to see blue and red fire erupting from the Titan.
+Her arm went limp in the shield straps, and the shield itself was cracked and broken.
+She looked up from her injury just in time to see blue and red fire erupting from the Yunai.

 Then, it was over.